 Conversion.
 Another IRS term that describes creating for-profit companies to benefit from non-profit organizations.
 The leadership of the non-profit ministries are the same individuals controlling and benefitting from the for-profit entities.
+Their right hand is giving to their left hand, so to speak.
 One example: the Copeland Cattle Ranch recently grazed its cattle and horses on their own church’s land, Eagle Mountain International Church, run by Kenneth Copeland Ministries.
 Another example: Joni Lamb, vice-president of the Daystar Television Network, recently wrote a book, published by her for-profit company, Joni Lamb Publications, and then sold the copies to her non-profit TV network.

 Absolute Church Status.
 The IRS makes a distinction between non-profit organizations and non-profit churches when it comes to financial disclosure of information.
 Our tax code gives an additional advantage to churches by not requiring them to file the IRS Form 990, an informational form which helps donors know where their money is going and how it is used.
 Many large multi-million dollar ministries who once filed the form 990 have claimed church status in order to avoid facing public scrutiny about the money and potential scandal.
 In most of these cases only a miniscule part of the organization is related to religious worship.
 The Daystar Television Network is the 2nd largest “Christian” television network in the world, boasting a worldwide footprint transmitted from numerous satellites.
 The TV conglomerate claims to own 70 television stations, yet it claims to be a church and makes no financial information available to the public.